MicrosoftDocs/azure-dev-docs/articles/java/migration/includes/identify-logs-metrics-apm-azure-container-apps.md

 #### Identify application performance management (APM) agents

 Identify any application performance management agents used by your applications.
 Azure Containers Apps doesn't offer built-in support for APM integration.
 You need to prepare your container image or integrate APM tool directly into your code.
-If the application doesn't use a supported APM, consider using Application Insights.
+If you want to measure your application's performance but haven't integrated any APM yet, consider using Azure Application Insights.
 For more information, see the [Migration](#configure-application-performance-management-apm-integrations) section.